Daniele410/p9Mediscreen/README.md

 2. Download the files that make up the project

-3. At the root of the project run this command via terminal the jar files for each microservice : `mvn clean install`
+3. At the root of the project run this command via terminal the jar files for each microservice : `mvn install`

 4. At the root of the project run this command via terminal to trigger docker-compose : `docker-compose up -d`